mahaloz/mahaloz.re/_posts/2019-10-21-netflix-cve.md

 713     body_len = (int) conn->content_len;
 ```

-If the passed size is of certain size, it will cause a `memmove` of a non-readable
+If the passed size is of a certain size, it will cause a `memmove` of a non-readable
 memory location, which will crash the program.

 ## Crashing Example